SPINACH AND RICOTTA PUFF PASTRY RECIPE

 To get the best result with this spinach and ricotta puff pastry, focus on three key elements: moisture control, balance, and layering.
 Make sure the spinach is well wilted and well squeezed before blending it with the ricotta, so the filling stays creamy without releasing excess liquid during baking.
 Spread the filling in a thin, even layer and avoid overfilling the pastry, which helps it roll neatly and bake evenly.
 The tomato sauce should be well cooked and slightly thick, adding flavor without soaking the puff pastry and compromising its crisp texture.

-FAQs ABOUT SPINACH & RICOTTA PUFF PASTRY
+FAQs SPINACH & RICOTTA PUFF PASTRY

 Can I prepare this spinach and ricotta puff pastry in advance?